-Our Analytics and Conversion Executive Rob Berry gives us an insight into the workings of CRO, with regards to failing and testing.
-Find out why failing is good.
+Our Analytics and Conversion Executive Rob Berry gives us a CRO insight into why failing is good.

 In the day-to-day workings of conversion rate optimisation, research on visual intelligence and analytics data is vital.
 By harvesting data and making good, detailed observations, we can form thorough hypotheses regarding the tests we run on different websites.